hasura/ndc-test-cases/README.md

 This repository contains test cases for validating Native Database Connector (NDC) implementations against the NDC specification.

+Connector authors are encouraged to use these preprepared test cases and test their connector implementations by importing the dataset included within this repo.
+Slight discrepancies might exist in the responses, but there should not be a major difference between your connector responses and the test cases in this repository.

+Currently, only test cases for relational DBs exist in this repo and we are planning to add more test cases for different kinds of data sources like MongoDB etc.

 ## Overview

 The test cases in this repository help verify that NDC implementations correctly handle various database operations and scenarios.